 Benefits of Tarpon Fishing

 There are many benefits to fishing for tarpon.
 These fish are some of the biggest and strongest in the world, making them a formidable target.
-Tarpons can be caught from both fresh and salt water, making them ideal fish for a variety of anglers.
+Tarpons can be caught from freshwater, making them ideal fish for a variety of anglers.
 While there is no definitive way to catch a tarpon, many successful anglers use tactics such as live bait, lures, and fly fishing techniques.
 Here are five reasons why tarpon fishing is a great sport:

 1) Tarpon are some of the most powerful fish in the world.
 They can easily reach weights of over 100 pounds and can break your line with ease.